 This state of the art Peering Exchange connects hundreds of our customers in an open Peering platform, and is one of the largest Peering Exchanges in the world.
-Its sister Exchange, LAIIX, connects customers to APAC on the West Coast in LA.
+NYIIX has exchange points in LA and PA to connect you across the US.

 We recently completed a NYIIX system-wide upgrade to the new Centillion platform.
 The NYIIX Centillion Platform uses a Dual Core MPLS/VPLS infrastructure to give our customers an enhanced member experience with higher capacity and a more redundant infrastructure.

 In 1990, Telehouse became the first colocation provider in Europe with Telehouse North in the heart of the London Docklands.
 Once again, Telehouse North was a purpose-built data center, designed to our exact specifications and with 9,170 m2 of technical space.

 Now one of 5 Telehouse Data centers in London, Telehouse North is home to the London Internet Exchange (LINX) Peering Exchange.
 With nearly 900 private and public peering ports into LINX, Telehouse North is the most connected data center in Europe, and with over 532 connectivity partners, one of the most connected in the world.
 With ultra-low latency routes to Europe, America, Russia, Africa and Asia, the Docklands campus is the ideal location for cloud and content service provision.

 In 2015, Telehouse North began the installation of LINX 100g ports.
 This allows us to continue to meet client Peering demand and ensure it aligns with the latest advances in technology.